mdamire/bankid-6/README.md

 ### 1. Instantiate `BankIdClient` Class

-`BankIdClient` provides functionality to initiate authentication or signing order, collect order result or cancel the order.
+`BankIdClient` provides functionality to initiate authentication or signing orders, collect order results or cancel the order.

 Instantiate for `BankIdClient` for test environment.
 ```
 >>> from bankid6 import BankIdClient
 >>> bankid_client = BankIdClient()
 ```
 This instance will use BankID test url, test certificates which are provided in the package.
 It's configured for computers.
-It can be initialized for mobile devices which helps to render correct message and correct url for launching the app.
+It can be initialized for mobile devices which helps to render correct messages and correct urls for launching the app.
 ```
 >>> bankid_client = BankIdClient(is_mobile=True)            # Default to False
 ```